 Individual staff and contractors are responsible for deciding what low risk business information can be destroyed as a NAP and when it can be destroyed (ie when the information is no longer needed for business purposes).

 3. Policy Statement

 Normal administrative practice – also known as NAP – is used to delete certain low-value and short-term information where there is a low level of risk.

 Everyone working with government information can and should apply NAP regularly as part of your normal working day.
 You are personally responsible for ensuring you apply NAP appropriately.

 The National Archives recognises its regulatory requirements as a Commonwealth agency under the Archives Act 1983 for the legal destruction and retention of its information and records.
 Use of a normal administrative practice for destroying information is permitted under the Archives Act 1983 section 24(2)(c).

-Destruction of information can also occur under NAP in accordance with relevant Archives’ policy, once business use has ceased, such as back-up tapes and recorded and still images from the Closed Circuit Television (CCTV) system.
+Destruction of information can also occur under NAP in accordance with relevant National Archives’ policy, once business use has ceased, such as recorded and still images from the Closed Circuit Television (CCTV) system.

 4. Risk Assessment

 This policy and the use of NAP is based on an assessment of the risks associated with the destruction of business information in the National Archives.

 Individual staff members are responsible for deciding which low-risk business information can be routinely destroyed using a NAP once the information is no longer needed for business or other purposes.